Side by side: New Order – ‘Ceremony’ 2019 12” reissues and 1981 originals

 • on the alternative mix the thunderclaps arrive much earlier – first at 0’ 33”, then 1’ 21”, 1’ 29”, 2’ 12”, 2’ 19”, 3’ 05” onwards through to 4’ 28” or so and then a lull until 5’ 31” and then it carries on right to the end until the ‘noise’ outro fade out which is a lot harsher on this version.
 Also, when it comes in at approx. 3’ 18” the bass guitar seems far more prominent in the mix to my ears?

-As well as the physical 12” releases documented here, they have also been released digitally so at long last the original mix can be bought digitally.
+As well as the physical 12” releases documented here, they have also been released aa downloads, so at long last the original mix can be bought digitally.
 It has been cleaned up slightly – the original vinyl has a noticeable ‘drop in’ tape sound (for want of a better description) just before the drums start – that’s been snipped from the 2019 version.

 I must say, I have always much preferred the original mix and found it frustrating that there has never been a CD release of it.